John Heubusch: Executive for Gateway Computers and the Waitt Foundation

-In 1997, Heubusch was hired by Gateway Computers, a South Dakota-based computer and electronics manufacturer, as vice president for governmental affairs, creating and heading their DC office.
+In 1997, Heubusch was hired by Gateway Computers, a South Dakota–based computer and electronics manufacturer, as vice president for governmental affairs, creating and heading their DC office.
 He was a registered lobbyist from 1997 to 1999, and lobbied against taxes on internet purchases.

 By 2000, Heubusch had left Washington for Gateway's new headquarters in San Diego, and became Chief of Staff, answering directly to company founder Ted Waitt., and later (in addition to Chief of Staff) became the company's Chief Administrative Officer (CAO), overseeing strategy, human resources, facilities worldwide communications and government affairs.
 Gateway struggled after the dot-com bust.
 By April 1, 2004, Gateway had announced that it would shut down its 188 remaining Gateway Country Stores.
-In March 2004, with the purchase of eMachines, Gateway management again changed, and Heubusch left his day to day executive duties to become President of the Waitt Family Foundation and the Waitt Institute.
+In March 2004, with the purchase of eMachines, Gateway management again changed, and Heubusch left his day-to-day executive duties to become President of the Waitt Family Foundation and the Waitt Institute.

 During his Gateway sojourn, Heubusch kept his hand in Republican politics, serving as an adviser to Elizabeth Dole's brief campaign for president in 1999, on the National Finance Committee in 2007 for John McCain's presidential campaign, and on the Republican National Committee's Victory 2008 Finance Committee.

-Heubusch left Waitt at the end of 2007 to served briefly as CEO of Brahma Holdings, a start-up that allowed major insurance carriers to reduce their payouts for medical procedures dramatically by detecting fraud in big highly complicated cases.
+Heubusch left Waitt at the end of 2007 to serve briefly as CEO of Brahma Holdings, a start-up that allowed major insurance carriers to reduce their payouts for medical procedures dramatically by detecting fraud in big highly complicated cases.
 But his time there would be brief.

 Ronald Reagan Foundation and Library

-In March 2009, Heubusch was selected by Nancy Reagan, chairman Fred Ryan and the Board of Trustees of the Ronald Reagan Presidential Foundation and Institute to serve as its executive director.
+In March 2009, Heubusch was selected by Nancy Reagan and the Board of Trustees of the Ronald Reagan Presidential Foundation and Institute to serve as its executive director.
 In an interview immediately thereafter, he announced that the Reagan Foundation is "about to rescue the cause of Reaganism from the jaws of Obamaism."

 The Reagan Foundation board announced plans to help raise a $100-million endowment, centered on a celebration of the centennial of Reagan's birthday in 2011.
 This would include $10 million to renovate the Library itself (in Simi Valley, California).

 The kickoff event was a 20th-anniversary celebration and conference on the 1989 fall of the Berlin Wall.
 Obama signed legislation creating the Reagan Centennial Commission, to celebrate the late President's centenary in 2011, but the bill provided no funding -- "which is the way Ronald Reagan would have had it," Heubusch insisted, as he plumbed hard for private donations.
 The frenzied fundraising and activities led one writer to suggest that "Ronald Reagan is fast becoming the Elvis of the political world."
 By February 2011, the goal Heubusch had set two years earlier was achieved -- $100 million raised.